saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ## 3.05 Global Variables
 Duration: 0:04:00

 As the complexity and number of tests in your test suite increase, it's a best practice to name and store test details such as common variables or data sets to allow more flexibility.
-There are generally two ways to store data within API Fortress:
+There are three ways to store data within the API Testing platform:

 * **Global Variables**
-* **Input Set**
+* **Input Sets**
+* **The Vault**

+This level covers how to use Global Variables.

 ### Global Variables